sensu/sensu-go-workshop/lessons/operator/08/README.md

 This works especially well in ephemeral or elastic infrastructures where host-based monitoring configuration is ineffective.
 Instead of configuring monitoring on a per-host basis, monitoring configuration can be predefined following a service-based model (e.g. with one subscription per service, such as "postgres"), and agents on ephemeral compute instances simply register with a Sensu backend, subscribe to to the relevant monitoring "topics" and begin reporting observability data.

+## Check templates

+Monitoring jobs (checks) can be templated using placeholders called "Sensu Tokens" which are replaced with entity information before the job is executed.
+Token substitution is performed by the Sensu Agent<sup>1</sup>, during which all tokens are replaced with the corresponding entity data prior to check execution.
+Sensu Tokens are available for Checks, Hooks (see [Lesson 9: Introduction to Check Hooks](/lessons/operator/09/README.md#readme)), and Assets (see [Lesson 10: Introduction to Assets](/lessons/operator/10/README.md#readme)).

+Sensu Tokens are reference to entity attributes and metadata, wrapped in double curly braces (`{{  }}`).
+Default values can also be provided as fallback values for [unmatched tokens](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/tokens/#unmatched-tokens).
+Sensu Tokens can be used to configure dynamic monitoring jobs (e.g. enabling node-based configuration overrides for things like alerting threshold, etc).

+**Examples:**

+- **`{{ .name }}`:** replaced by the target entity name
+- **`{{ .labels.url }}`:** replaced by the target entity "url" label
+- **`{{ .labels.disk_warning | default "85%" }}`:** replaced by the target entity "disk_warning" label; if the label is not set then the default/fallback value of `85%` will be used

+<sup>1: Token substution is performed by the Sensu Agent for standard checks only.
+Token substitution is performed by the Sensu Backend for [proxy checks](#proxy-checks-pollers).</sup>

 ## Metrics collection

 One popular use case for monitoring jobs (checks) is to collect various system and service metrics (e.g. cpu, memory, or disk utilization; or api response times).